wazuh/wazuh-cloudformation/README.md

 The Wazuh registration service (authd), running on Wazuh master node, is configured not to use source IP addresses.
 We assume that agents will connect through the Internet, and most likely several will use the same source IP (sitting behind a NAT).
 This service is configured automatically to require password authentication for new agents registration.

-Filebeat runs on both the Wazuh master node and the worker node, reading alerts and forwarding those to Logstash nodes via the internal load balancer.
+Filebeat runs on both the Wazuh master node and the worker node, reading alerts and forwarding those to Elasticsearch nodes via the internal load balancer.

 New agents can make use of the Wazuh master public Elastic IP address for registration.